not-quite-vacation/blog/blog/content/post/first-post.md

 ![Camping at the beach. not quite romantic](/img/20170129_085202_HDR.jpg)

 After deciding to quit our job and go travel, the first thing that needed to be done is go camping…because I have never been camping.
 I picked out a campground close to Seattle -  Fay Bainbridge Park (4 miles biking - 30 min ferry - 6 miles biking  from home - PIECE OF cake!
 For me at least, Andrew was carrying everything with the BOB trailer.
-I also insist on bringing the 6 bottles of beer in a beer carrier hat wasn't meant for road bikes.)
+I also insist on bringing the 6 bottles of beer in a beer carrier that wasn't meant for road bikes.)

 We arrived kind of late.
 It was dark.